Building and Facilities Use

 Usage of our Facilities and/or Grounds will NOT be considered unless a completed Indemnification Agreement (Hold Harmless), Certificate of Insurance with Endorsement (CG 2026 or its equivalent) is completed / returned in accordance to our requirements, listed above.
 NO EXCEPTIONS.

-ALL Facility Use inquires are directed to Susanne Cunha in the Business Office by calling telephone number (631) 801-3001.
+ALL Facility Use inquires are directed to Monica Walter in the Business Office by calling telephone number (631) 801-3001.

 New York State Education Law Section 409-H, effective July 1, 2001, requires all public and non-public elementary and secondary schools to provide written notification to all persons in parental relation, faculty and staff regarding the potential use of pesticides periodically throughout the school year.
 The Eastport-South Manor Central School District is required to maintain a list of persons in parental relation, faculty and staff who wish to receive 48-hour written notification of certain pesticide applications.
 The following pesticide applications are not subject to prior notification requirements:

 • When a school remains unoccupied for a continuous 72 hours following an application;